 June - December 2020

-Two Performers.
 Two Audience members.
-A Social-distanced event.

 Director Lauren Warhol Caldwell and performers Ani Collier and Sara Morsey take audiences through a fascinating journey of friendship and betrayal.